jupiterbak/Alteryx-LLM-Connect/ui/LLMConnect/README.md

 The `index.tsx` file contains the main `App` component, which includes:

-- `ModelSelector`: For choosing the LLM provider and model.
+- `ModelSelector`: For choosing the LLM provider and model, including local inference options
-- `APIKeyInput`: For securely inputting API keys.
+- `APIKeyInput`: For securely inputting API keys
-- `AIChatHistory`: Displays the chat history and allows user interaction.
+- `AIChatHistory`: Displays the chat history and allows user interaction
-- `SystemPromptInput`: For setting custom system prompts.
+- `SystemPromptInput`: For setting custom system prompts
-- `UserMessageInput`: For inputting user messages to the LLM.
+- `UserMessageInput`: For inputting user messages to the LLM
+- `InferenceSettings`: Configure local inference parameters and GPU utilization

 ### State Management